 - Provide educational opportunities that foster environmental stewardship and informed, ecologically sensitive decisions; and

-Realizing we couldn’t tackle the world’s problems alone, we brainstormed and expanded on the concept of forming a non-profit organization to facilitate the transfer of ecological knowledge and expertise to developing areas of the world.
+Realizing that we couldn’t tackle the world’s problems alone, we brainstormed and expanded on the concept of forming a non-profit organization to facilitate the transfer of ecological knowledge and expertise to developing areas of the world.

 To join the list of distinguished partners who are committed to sustaining global ecosystems, or to learn more about giving opportunities, please contact us at firstname.lastname@example.org.
 To make an individual donation, please see our Get Involved section.